mbajur/mina_hipchat/README.md

 mina_hipchat
 ============

-mina_hipchat is a gem that adds tasks for sending notifications to [Sidekiq] (http://hipchat.com/) using [Mina] (http://nadarei.co/mina).
+mina_hipchat is a gem that adds tasks for sending notifications to [HipChat] (http://hipchat.com/) using [Mina] (http://nadarei.co/mina).

 ## Installation